 |BINARY_CHECKSUM||integer (4 bytes)||4 294 967 296|

 |HASHBYTES||16/20/32/64 bytes||18 446 744 073 709 551 616|

-Even thought CHECKSUM and BINARY_CHECKSUM do have no input bit-length limitation (more or less) they only do return 4 bytes, in order to represent a hash value.
-Even if we manage to hash 4.294.967.296 unique data entries, we will run consequently into hash intersections upon the next insert.
-(Best case) HASHBYTES does offer the best unique representation and narrows down the possibility intersections.
+Even thought CHECKSUM and BINARY_CHECKSUM do have no input bit-length limitation (more or less, See Limitations) they only do return 4 bytes, in order to represent a hash value.
+Even if we manage to hash 4.294.967.296 unique data entries, we will run consequently into hash collision upon the next insert.
+(Best case) HASHBYTES does offer the best unique representation and narrows down the possibility of intersections.

 CHECKSUM and BINARY_CHECKSUM is a Transact-SQL proprietary implementation and its source code is not available for the public.
 Because those two functions are only available on the SQL Server, one won’t be able to pre-calculate hash values outside of the domain.
 Hence, if you require to calculate the hashes within your application, you are out of luck.

 There is an reverse engineered version for CHECKSUM.
 Sadly, it only works for Strings; but not for binaries.

 In other words; if you plan to target not only TSQL, consider using HASHBYTES right away.
 Furthermore, HASHBYTES offers more than one implementation: MD2, MD4, MD5, SHA, SHA1, SHA2_256, SHA2_512.

 The benchmark will surely vary among different system specifications.
 But at the end of the day the overall result should reflect a rough insight.
 The benchmark hashes a 500KB file.

 |Execution time in MS|